polito-WA1-2025-exam/labs-minnesota/README.md

 (you may update this file to keep track of the progress of your group work, throughout the weeks)

-- Lab_02(14/03/2025): we added the needed methods to the collection and we created our SQLite database
+- Lab_02(14/03/2025): we added the needed methods to the collection and we created our SQLite database with the 5 samples, next step is the exercise 2 of the lab, so create methods to retrieve data from the database using Promises